civican/legisinfo/44-1/bills/S-17/bill_text.md

 in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, in Yukon and in the Northwest Territories, a judge of the Supreme Court, and

-> **Explanatory Note**:
-> *This amendment reflects changes to the organization of courts made by provincial legislation (`Court of Appeal Act`, S.N.L.
-2017, c.
-C-37.002).*
-> *Existing Text*:
-> > **judge** means
-> >
-> > in the Province of Newfoundland and Labrador, a judge of the Trial Division of the Supreme Court,
-> > in the Provinces of Nova Scotia, British Columbia and Prince Edward Island, Yukon and the Northwest Territories, a judge of the Supreme Court, and

 ### Canadian Human Rights Act

 ### Section 39

 Subsection 42(2) of the `Canadian Human Rights Act` is replaced by the following:

-**(2)** Before deciding that a complaint will not be dealt with because a procedure referred to in paragraph 41**(1)**(a) has not been exhausted, the Commission shall satisfy itself that the failure to exhaust the procedure was attributable to the complainant and not to another.
+**(2)** Before deciding that a complaint will not be dealt with because a procedure referred to in paragraph 41(1)(a) has not been exhausted, the Commission shall satisfy itself that the failure to exhaust the procedure was attributable to the complainant and not to another.

-> **Explanatory Note**:
-> *This amendment corrects an incorrect cross-reference.
-The `Employment Equity Act` (1995, c.
-44, s.
-49) divided s.
-41 into subsections and the necessary consequential amendment to subsection 42(2) was never made.
-The cross-reference should read 41(1)(a) not 41(a).*
-> *Existing Text*:
-> > Before deciding that a complaint will not be dealt with because a procedure referred to in paragraph 41(a) has not been exhausted, the Commission shall satisfy itself that the failure to exhaust the procedure was attributable to the complainant and not to another.

 ### Indian Act